 httpdocsif you use Parallels Plesk Panel.

-Done!
+That’s it, you’re done.
 Now, when you load any page on your website, your MailChimp subscribe pop-up should work.

 Note: The MailChimp stores a cookie for one year to prevent you from seeing a pop-up repeatedly after you’ve closed it or filled it in.
 Don’t fall into the trap of thinking that the pop-up doesn’t work when it actually does.
 If you’re testing this you may need to clear cookies, use a different browser, or open a private browser window to see the form on repeat visits after dismissing or filling it.